dario-vega/demo-lab-baggage/README.md

 ## DEMO Service Connector (Streaming-Function)

 Service Connector Hub is a cloud message bus platform that offers a single pane of glass for describing, executing, and monitoring movement of data between services in Oracle Cloud Infrastructure.

-Service Connector Hub orchestrates data movement between services in Oracle Cloud Infrastructure.
+Service Connector Hub orchestrates data movement between services in the Oracle Cloud Infrastructure.

-This scenario involves creating the [load-target](./functions-fn/streaming/load-target/func.py ) function and then referencing that function in a service connector (Service Connector Hub)  to process and move Baggage data from Streaming to a NoSQL table.
+This scenario involves creating the [load-target](./functions-fn/streaming/load-target/func.py ) function and then referencing that function in a service connector (Service Connector Hub)  to process and move baggage data from the "Streaming" source to a NoSQL table.

 ![Working](ServiceConnector.PNG)

-When the configuration will be finished, you just need to Publishing Messages to the Stream instance from OCI Console (copy/paste the json Baggage document in Data text box.).
+When the configuration finishes, you need to publishing messages to the Stream instance from the OCI Console (copy/paste the json Baggage document in Data text box.).

 ![Working](PublishMessage.png)

-Or using OCI cli commands in order to simulate a real-time traffic
+Or using OCI cli commands in order to simulate real-time traffic.

 ````
 for file in `ls -1 ~/BaggageData/baggage_data* | tail -20`; do